agrc/supervisor/docs/api.md

 #### Instantiation

-You'll instantiate a single Supervisor object to handle messaging and exceptions for the client program (whatever program you're wanting to automate through Windows Task Scheduler).
+You'll instantiate a single Supervisor object to handle messaging and (optionally) exceptions for the client program (whatever program you're wanting to automate through Windows Task Scheduler).

+By default, the Supervisor object will replace the built-in exception handler with one that sends a notification through the registered message handlers.
+If you don't want this behavior, pass `handle_error=False` when you instantiate the object.

 The optional logging arguments on the constructor can be used by the exception handler.
 The `logger` will be used to log any errors caught by the exception handler. `log_path` can be added as an attachment to any exception messages sent by the registered `MessageHandlers`.